 County Antrim Northern Ireland, UK Travel Guide

-Economical dormitory-style and private rooms, mainly in Belfast and some coastal communities like Portrush.
-Great for meeting people.
+Economical dormitory-style and private rooms, mainly in Belfast and some areas on the coast communities like Portrush.
+Great for social interaction.

 Common throughout rural and shoreline areas, usually including a traditional Irish breakfast.
 A personal, homely atmosphere.

-From budget chains to mid-range and luxury options, with most premium hotels in Belfast.
+From budget chains to mid-range and high-end choices, with almost all luxury hotels in Belfast.

 Smaller, stylish hotels with unique character, mainly in Belfast, featuring distinct design and personalized attention.